Is FirstEnergy Corp (FE) Set to Underperform? Analyzing the Fact

 Understanding FirstEnergy Corp's Business

-FirstEnergy Corp, with a market cap of $21.82 billion and sales of $12.9 billion, operates as an investor-owned holding company with 10 regulated distribution utilities across six mid-Atlantic and Midwestern states.
-It also owns and operates one of the nation's largest electric transmission systems, boasting an operating margin of 17.27%.
+FirstEnergy Corp is an investor-owned holding company with a market cap of $21.78 billion and sales of $12.9 billion.
+It operates with a 17.27% operating margin and owns one of the nation's largest electric transmission systems, serving 10 regulated distribution utilities across six mid-Atlantic and Midwestern states.
 This snapshot of the company's business operations and history sets the stage for a deeper analysis of its financial health and growth prospects.

 Financial Strength Breakdown